glorylaw/Fitness-api/README.md

 ## Setup Instructions
 1. Clone the repository.
 2. Install dependencies: `npm install`
-3. Set up PostgreSQL and update the database configuration in `src/app.module.ts`.
+3. Set up PostgreSQL and update the database configuration in `src/app.module.ts`.Ensure to create a database called fitness or you can give it a name and update it in the `src/app.module.ts`
 4. Create an env file having your own gmail and password.just like the below.please replace with the right info GMAIL_USER = "example@gmail.com"